Earlier posts

 Both the observatory nature of threat modeling and the holistic nature of Enterprise Architecture contribute to improved risk management.

 Threat modeling helps by collaboratively modeling new threats and treatments.
-EA helps by relating the elements of risk to the holistic view of the enterprise.
+EA helps by relating the components of risk to the holistic view of the enterprise.

 Observing and modeling risks related to motivation, strategy, business goals, the application landscape and the technology used, is an enormous strength.